Skip to main content

 University-Supported General Access

-Northwestern provides dedicated resources on Quest for use by the entire Northwestern research community at no cost to researchers.
-Approximately half of Quest’s CPU and most Quest’s GPU nodes are reserved for General Access.
-Short-running jobs under 4 hours from General Access users can also utilize open capacity on reserved resources.
+Northwestern provides compute and data storage resources on Quest for use by the entire Northwestern research community at no cost to researchers and for classroom use.
+Approximately half of Quest’s CPU and most of Quest’s GPU nodes are reserved for General Access.
+Short-running jobs under 4 hours from General Access users can also utilize open capacity on reserved, Priority Access resources.
 Quest General Access users can also use the Quest Analytics Nodes and Quest OnDemand for interactive work.

-Access to Quest is provisioned in the form of allocations.
-Allocations consist of a set amount of storage capacity and a priority level for utilizing batch computing resources.
-Resources on Quest are managed through a fair share mechanism that balances access to General Access resources when demand exceeds availability.
-Allocations are valid for one year and can be renewed.
-Allocations can be shared with other Northwestern researchers who need access to the same files.
+Access to Quest is granted through requests for storage and compute resources.
+General Access resources provide a set amount of storage or a certain priority level for using compute resources.
+Compute load on Quest is managed through a fair share mechanism that balances utilization of General Access resources when demand exceeds availability.
+General Access resources are valid for one year and can be renewed.
+Compute and storage resources can be shared with other Northwestern researchers who work on the same research project or need access to the same files.

 Group-Supported Resources

-Specialized or dedicated resources are available to research centers, departments, or schools who have purchased resources on Quest to support their members.
+Specialized or dedicated resources are available to research centers, departments, or schools who have invested in resources on Quest to support their members.

 Genomics Compute Cluster (GCC)